by Alex Vikoulov

 -by Alex Vikoulov

-*Abridged excerpt from the new 2019 book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" by Alex M. Vikoulov, available now on Amazon and directly from this website.
+*Abridged excerpt from the new 2019 book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" by Alex M. Vikoulov, available now on Amazon, from Barnes & Noble, and directly from this website.

 Tags: Immortality, the race of the immortals, digital immortality, quantum immortality, indefinite life span, radical life extension, radical life expansion, Artificial Intelligence, biotechnology, nanotechnology, James Dean, Eric Schulke, demigods, consciousness, Movement for Indefinite Life Extension, anti-aging, biotechnology, nanotechnology, Artificial Intelligence, global brain, global mind, genetic information, memetic information, full sensory experiences, return to Eden, 2029, life expectancy, mind uploading, virtual worlds, transhumanism